 - Access to Education: Education raises the status of girls and women in their families and communities and gives them agency in making decisions about their lives.
 Girls who are able to access education are less likely to be victims of child marriage, are better able to avoid pregnancy, and are less likely to live in poverty.
 95% of births to adolescents occur in developing countries, and 9 in 10 of those occur within marriage or a union.
 Preventing child marriage and ensuring girls’ education is key to advancing women’s health and gender equality.

-- One year later, governments committed to the Beijing Declaration and Platform for Action at the Fourth World Conference on Women in Beijing in 1995.
+At the 1994 International Conference on Population & Development (ICPD), 179 countries agreed to provide universal access to education and reproductive health services by 2015.
+One year later, governments committed to the Beijing Declaration and Platform for Action at the Fourth World Conference on Women in Beijing in 1995.
 The Platform for Action represents promises made to improve the lives of women worldwide, including through access to safe, effective family planning information and services.

 The estimated cost of meeting one hundred percent of the need for family planning in the developing world is $9.4 billion.
 This estimate includes contraceptive supplies, health worker salaries, and program and systems costs – and it is $5.3 billion more than what is currently spent.
 Advocates estimate that the US fair share of this cost is at minimum $1 billion.
-The Feminist Majority has taken the position that this request is too low and should be a minimum of $2 billion.
+The Feminist Majority Foundation has taken the position that this request is too low and should be a minimum of $4 billion.